situation-sh/situation/docs/developer/index.md

 # Developers

-The Situation project aims to be enriched by the community, and [modules](../modules) are definitely a good starting point for developers to contribute.
+The Situation project aims to be enriched by the community, and [modules](../modules/index.md) are definitely a good starting point for developers to contribute.

 Before detailing the internals of Situation, it is paramount to understand the overall spirit of the project.

 **No user interaction**: it means that the agent must run without configuration, without integration, without dependency.
-In some cases, we obvioulsy need some extra information.
+In some cases, we obviously need some extra information.
 In this project, the developer should code enough logic to guess what is missing.
 For instance, if you want to detect a database, you need to guess what could be its listening port.

 Fortunately, modules also provide data that could be useful for the next ones through the [store](store.md).
 So developers should well define their dependencies to ease the workflow their module.
 Basically, we should avoid to do twice the same thing.